AbdulSaboor345/ATM-Machine/README.md

 Acknowledgments:

-Special thanks to [Code with Hamza] for their contributions and support.
+Special thanks to [Code with Hamza] for his contributions and support.

 Contact:

 For any inquiries or support, contact Abdul Saboor at [a.saboor.no.1@gmail.com].

 Note: